sfuller14/semantic-consensus/README.md

        * This approach (and the system prompt) ensure high quality results of the RAG process and prevent max context window errors

-While ```pinecone.query()``` without re-ranking was often sufficient for simple and well-formed queries, certain query formations (like negation) led to undesirable results.
-Adding re-ranking also generally appeared to show better matching on longer reviews.
+While ```pinecone.query()``` without re-ranking was often sufficient for simple and well-formed queries, certain query formations (like certain negation expressions) led to undesirable results.
+Adding re-ranking also generally appeared to show better matching on longer reviews, however in many cases this not necessarily desirable (i.e. re-ranking led to longer reviews being prioritized while a more succinct match would be preferred for display).
+More testing is needed here.

 __A few examples of using ```pinecone.query()``` alone vs. ```pinecone.query()```+```cohere.rerank()```:__